inlab-geo/cofi/docs/tutorial.rst

 Tutorials
 *********

-This page contains explanations about concepts in CoFI and basic usage.
+This page contains explanation about concepts in CoFI and the basic usage.

-Furthermore, we provide guidance over how to define a more general flexible problem, as well as how to plug in your own solvers in the "advanced usage" section.
+Furthermore, we provide guidance over how to define a more general and flexible problem, as well as how to plug in your own solvers in the :ref:`Advanced usage <advanced_usage>` section.

 Basic concepts
 ==============